Facebook Pixel Tracking

 This makes the job of managers and HR much easier.
 At the same time, the tool ensures that employees are followed up in a good and correct way.

-Today, more than 300,000 employees in Norwegian companies are followed up by the sickness absence module in 4human HRM, and the vast majority of our customers have achieved a reduction in sickness absence of 1% points or more after adopting the solution during the first year of operation.
-We have customers with 80 employees who have reduced short-term absenteeism by 5% points and saved more than 2 million in the first 6 months, to companies with 7,000 employees who have saved tens of millions.
-The ROI figures are based on customers' own calculations.
+Today, over 300,000 employees in Norwegian businesses are followed up by the sick leave module in 4human HRM , and the vast majority of our customers have seen a reduction in sick leave by 1% point or more after implementing the solution within the first year of operation.
+We have customers with 80 employees who have reduced short-term absence by 5% points and saved more than 2 million within the first 6 months, to companies with 7,000 employees who have saved several tens of millions.
+The ROI figures are based on the customers' own calculations.

 Key features of 4human's sickness absence follow-up and follow-up of the sick employee in practice